victor-lf/google-search-results/README.md

 In the `main`, I put the results as list items of an unordered list, as I did with the "related searchs".
-For that "Goooooooooogle" at the bottom, I found it easier and practical to just create a `table` with one row.
+For that "Goooooooooogle" at the bottom, I found it easier and practical to just use a `table` with one row.
 Each letter is an image inside a cell of the table, except the "gle >", which is just one image inside a cell.